jsondoo/BrainfuckInterpreter/README.md

 # Brainfuck Interpreter

 An interpreter written in Java for [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck).
-Brainfuck is a simple language with only 8 operations.
-It is turing-complete - although it's not very practical to write programs with it.
+Brainfuck is a simple turing-complete language with only 8 operations.

 The application requires at least JDK7 and JavaFX.
 JUnit 4 is also used for comprehensive testing.